valeoai/carrada_dataset/README.md

 Otherwise, the dataset is available on Arthur Ouaknine's personal web page using this link: [https://arthurouaknine.github.io/codeanddata/carrada](https://arthurouaknine.github.io/codeanddata/carrada)

-.bold[Importante note]: the Carrada.tar.gz file is 8.4GB but once it is extracted, the dataset is around 71.6GB.
+**Importante note**: the Carrada.tar.gz file is 8.4GB but once it is extracted, the dataset is around 71.6GB.
 Please be sure you have at least 80GB avalaible on your hard drive.

 The CARRADA dataset contains the camera images, the raw radar data and the generated annotations.
 A `README.md` file in the dataset provides details about all the files.
 It is not mandatory to run the entire pipeline to obtain the annotations.